From the Top: Scott's Pascal Ducrot - Pinkbike

 In terms of numbers, in terms of percentage of your sales, in what year did you start with e-bikes and what has the growth been for you guys?

 We started with e-bikes in 2013, if I remember right, and then it represented maybe 5% of the total turnover.
 Today, e-bikes represents roughly 10% of our sales, but it represents more turnover because an e-bike has a higher value.
 I will say in regards to turnover, it represents maybe 15 to 20%.

 Scott is one of the companies who has stayed very much with the traditional dealer model.
 Do you see that as your future going forwards or do you think you’re going to have to adapt your sales model?

 Imagine today if all the bike brands would sell and go direct.
 Who would service and who would maintain all those bikes?
 Would you think everybody does it in the garage?
 I don’t think so.
 The market needs service points.
 It needs repair points.
 It needs selling points.
 I have a strong belief that brands will, of course, go to B2B, B2C.
 That means the dealer or the consumer, he can choose his bike.
 He can maybe reserve his bike.
 He can pay his bike.
 He needs a contact point.
 I think the dealers today are heavily focused on sales and servicing.
 In the future, it’s going to be more, let’s say, a showcase, but also servicing rather than maybe a sales place because more and more consumers, go to check what they want on the internet and then they go in to do the purchase either on the Internet or go to the dealer.
 The dealer shows what’s possible.
 The customer can test the bike there, the customer needs a strong service point.
 That’s why we strongly believe also in the future in having dealers.

 Does that imply a change in the current dealer relation that I think you have?
-It sounds like the dealers will have to be much close to the brand and much more focused than they are today?
+It sounds like the dealers will have to be much closer to the brand and much more focused than they are today?

 Yes, it could likely be that the dealer goes from two, three, four brands maybe to two brands, but they have more focus on those brands.
 At least this is what we say.
 We don’t believe in the mono brands or in the mono stores.
 We don’t believe in this model because the consumer has to have a certain choice of course, and there is always the possibility that one company cannot deliver as good as the dealer would like to.
 The same is true for the consumer.
 When you go into a shop, you want to have a certain choice.
 I believe a good model is two brands and maybe with some niche products from other brands too.
 Then really focusing on those two brands and working closely with the brands, they do the job of selling the bikes to the consumer.
 That means telling them what the bike can do, what is the advantage?
 They can do comparisons.
 I really believe the consumer takes the information from the web, but he realizes the purchase and the service at the dealer point.

 In the last few years, we’ve seen a lot of proliferation in mountain bikes.
 There are now the wheel sizes, there’s travel, etc. The variables multiply year-on-year it seems.
 Do you think this is an ongoing trend or do you think mountain biking will come back more towards a more settled state again?

 It has to.
 The way the industry is going now is totally crazy.
 No dealer, no consumer has the overview anymore.
 The dealers would have to stock so many bikes just to help the consumer understand what they want to purchase.
 As an industry, we have to concentrate in the future because at the moment, we have gone too far.
 The dealers are overwhelmed by products, and so are we, we have to do so much development right now.
 We have to concentrate.
 That’s true.

 How is a consumer supposed to know what they should be riding?
 Is there an element that brands such as maybe need some education component in their marketing?

 Totally.
 That’s what I say.
 We have to focus.
 We have to concentrate.
 We have to guide the consumer and give them some direction, telling them what’s the disadvantage of this, what’s the advantage of that.
 The internet is one of the things where you can do this.
 It’s only possible when we reduce the lines because so far ...
 We would have to explain him why should you ride 29?
 Why should you ride 27?
 Why should you ride one by?
 Why should two by?
 You should have 150 millimeters or 120 millimeters or even more.
 It’s going to be very hard.
 We have to come back to, let’s say, a normal range and tell them what’s the best for them.
 The internet is the best way to do it, and then the dealer has to realize that.
 Like when you buy an Apple computer, you see exactly what it can do, what it can't do.
 We have to get to a similar point.
 We are doing that already and the companies are doing that already, but then the education has to go to the dealer.
 The dealer has to be able to explain exactly the same thing, but then they have to be able to let them ride what they choose.
 Because you can choose everything on the web, it cannot replace riding.